The Ultimate B2B Content Marketing Checklist [Infographic]

-Blogging for business is so much more than writing an article and throwing it up on your website.
-It encompasses a lot of planning, preparing, research, writing and editing until you get something that truly resonates with the audience you’re trying to reach.
+Blogging for your business is so much more than writing an article and throwing it up on your website.
+Publishing content that matters to your ideal clients and that they are eager to read and share with their network encompasses planning, optimizing and promotion as well as writing and editing, to ensure that you create something that truly resonates with the audience you’re trying to reach.

-In an effort to organize this process for myself, I created a content marketing checklist that you might find useful when creating and promoting content for your business.
+To organize this process for myself and my team, I have created a content marketing checklist that you might find useful when creating and promoting content for your business.

-I’ve distilled it down into five key steps:
+I’ve distilled it down into five critical steps:

 Use Google Keyword Planner